Angelos Anastasiadis: Return to club management

 Following his experience in Cyprus, Anastasiadis returned to club management in November 2011 to lead PAS Giannina in the Greek Super League.
 The club finished in eighth place with ten wins and eight draws out of 30 matches, including a 2–1 away victory over PAOK.

 Moving to Crete, Anastasiadis succeeded Giannis Chatzinikolaou at Platanias F.C.
 Despite managing to defeat Panathinaikos both times during the league season as well as in the Greek Cup, the club finished in ninth place.
 Though initially leaving in May 2013, Anastasiadis return to the club to oversee the final ten matches of the 2013–14 season, leading the club to finish in 14th place, saving the club from relegation.

 Anastasiadis returned to PAOK for the third time in May 2014.
-Despite a successful start to the season, the club gradually relinquished its first-place position in the league and was eliminated in the group stage of the 2014–15 UEFA Champions League.
+Despite a successful start to the season, the club gradually relinquished its first-place position in the league and was eliminated in the group stage of the 2014–15 UEFA Europa League.
 The club dismissed Anastasiadis in March 2015 after managing just one victory in his last seven matches.

 In June 2016, A.E.
 Larissa president Alexis Kougias announced Anastasiadis as the club's new manager, replacing Sakis Tsiolis.
 The appointment generated controversy as fans expressed their unhappiness due to Anastasiadis's past association with PAOK FC.

 Greece national team

 After being out of management for two years, Hellenic Football Federation president Vangelis Grammenos appointed Anastassiadis, in October 2018, to lead the Greece national team, becoming the first Greek manager to hold the post on a permanent basis since Vassilis Daniil in 2001.
 With the team gaining six points in four matches in the UEFA Nations League and sitting behind first placed Finland, Grammenos added that the federation took a conscious decision to hire a Greek coach "to instill the characteristics required in a national squad."

-With the objective to earn promotion in the 2018–19 UEFA Nations League, Anastasiadis introduced several new players into the squad including Odisseas Vlachodimos, Spyros Risvanis, Manolis Siopis, and Giorgos Masouras.
+With the objective to earn promotion in the 2018–19 UEFA Nations League, Anastasiadis introduced several new players into the squad including Odisseas Vlachodimos, Spyros Risvanis, Manolis Siopis, and Georgios Masouras.
 Greece resumed the campaign in November 2018 with a 1–0 victory over Finland but failed to earn a promotion after a 1–0 defeat to Estonia following an own goal from Vassilis Lambropoulos.

 Greece faced Italy, Bosnia and Herzegovina, Finland, Armenia, and Liechtenstein for the UEFA Euro 2020 qualifiers.
 In March 2019, Anastasiadis opened the campaign with a 2–0 victory over Liechtenstein before a 2–2 draw with Bosnia and Herzegovina witnessed the team level the score after falling behind by two goals.

 Anastasiadis's position came under question following 3–0 and 3–2 defeats to Italy and Armenia respectively, resulting in a public conflict with team captain Sokratis Papastathopoulos.
 On 15 July 2019, Grammenos announced the dismissal of Anastasiadis as manager.